And that thou less may wonder at my word,

 When talking about chestnuts - and chestnut trees, of course - one automatically thinks about mushrooms and porcini to be even more precise, tastey morsels that try to hide under those trees from the expert hunters.

 The most exquisite of flavours, porcini have become the star of local festivals that usually take place from September to October, and are often served with polenta, meat sauce or wild pork.
-The Festival of Porcino and Chianina (a variety of local beef meat) in Castelfranco di Sotto in the province of Pisa is just an example (from October 14 to November 5).
+The Festival of Porcino and Chianina (a variety of local beef meat) in Castelfranco di Sotto in the province of Pisa is just an example (it lasts 4 weekend among October and November).

 And what about truffles?
 You either love them, or hate them!